Quincy Jones, the famed record producer, songwriter, composer, arranger, and film and television producer, passed away on November 3, 2024.

 In the 1980s, Quincy produced Michael Jackson’s esteemed albums Off the Wall, Thriller, and Bad, and ultimately cemented his place in pop music history.

-Furthermore, Quincy dabbled in film and television producing and produced The Colour Purple and The Fresh Prince of Bel-Air.
+Furthermore, Quincy dabbled in film and television production.
+He was a producer on The Colour Purple and The Fresh Prince of Bel-Air.

 Quincy continued to work as a record producer, songwriter, composer, arranger, and film and television producer right up until his death.